Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 Under the standard assumption that the policy has not diverged significantly from the old policy (i.e., $\pi_\theta \approx \pi_{old}$), the ratio $\frac{\pi_{o_t}}{\pi_{old}(o_t)} \approx 1$.
 For example, $\frac{\pi_{o_t}}{\pi_{old}(o_t)}$ is between $[0.8,1.28]$ in this paper.
 This yields the final gradient descent form:

 where $\mathbb{I}(v = o_t)$ is an indicator function that equals 1 if token $v$ is the sampled token $o_t$, and 0 otherwise.
 Suppose a learning rate of $\eta$, the logit update for token $v$ is:

-This derivation reveals how token entropy (reflected in $\pi_{o_t}$) modulates the learning signal:
+This derivation reveals how sampled-token probability, which is correlated with entropy in expectation, modulates the gradient update:

-\textbf{High-Entropy Quadrants (PHR \& NHR).} High entropy implies a flat probability distribution where the probability of the sampled token is relatively low ($\pi_{o_t} \ll 1$).
-Consequently, the scaling factor $(1 - \pi_{o_t})$ approaches $1$, maximizing the gradient magnitude. \begin{itemize}[leftmargin=*] \item \textbf{PHR ($\hat{A}_t > 0$):} The model receives a positive signal to increase the probability of the sampled token $o_t$ while decreasing the logits of all other tokens following Equation~\ref{eq:z_update}.
-Such exploitation sharpens the output distribution and leads to reduced entropy, as shown in Figure~\hyperref[fig:decompose]{2b}.
-PHR avoids overfitting during training because it teaches LLMs new behaviors by consolidating the correct reasoning path from a state of uncertainty, driving a transition from exploitation to exploration.
-Therefore, it generalizes beyond the observed rollouts and improves both accuracy ($\text{Avg@}k$) and diversity ($\text{Pass@}k$) as shown in Figure~\ref{fig:decompose} and~\ref{fig:TT_performance}. \item \textbf{NHR ($\hat{A}_t < 0$):} The model receives a strong negative signal.
-For the sampled token $o_t$, the logit is decreased significantly.
+\textbf{High-Entropy Quadrants (PHR \& NHR).} In expectation, high-entropy regimes tend to place lower probability on sampled tokens than near-deterministic regimes.
+Consequently, the scaling factor $(1 - \pi_{o_t})$ tends to be larger on average, increasing the expected gradient magnitude. \begin{itemize}[leftmargin=*] \item \textbf{PHR ($\hat{A}_t > 0$):} The model receives a positive-polarity update to increase the probability of the sampled token $o_t$ while decreasing the logits of all other tokens following Equation~\ref{eq:z_update}.
+This update can consolidate a correct branch that was previously uncertain, sharpening the local output distribution.
+This helps explain why PHR improves both accuracy ($\text{Avg@}k$) and diversity ($\text{Pass@}k$), as shown in Figure~\ref{fig:decompose} and~\ref{fig:TT_performance}. \item \textbf{NHR ($\hat{A}_t < 0$):} The model receives a negative-polarity update.
+For the sampled token $o_t$, the logit is decreased.
 Crucially, for unsampled tokens $v \neq o_t$, the gradient update is positive because $- \nabla_{z_v}\mathcal{L}_t \propto - \hat{A}_t \pi_v$ (where $\hat{A}_t$ is negative).
-This increases the logits of unsampled tokens $z_v$ in Equation~\ref{eq:z_update}, redistributing probability mass to other plausible candidates.
-This effectively prunes erroneous branches.
-As shown in Figure~\ref{fig:decompose}, NHR not only encourages diversity (Pass@$32$) but also improves accuracy (Avg@$32$), as the model becomes less likely to diverge into incorrect reasoning paths. \end{itemize}
+This increases the logits of unsampled tokens $z_v$ in Equation~\ref{eq:z_update}, redistributing probability mass to other plausible candidates and pruning erroneous branches.
+Figure~\ref{fig:decompose} shows that NHR not only encourages diversity (Pass@$32$) but also improves accuracy (Avg@$32$), as the model becomes less likely to diverge into incorrect reasoning paths. \end{itemize}